weeklyjs/weeklyjs.github.io/docs/_posts/2022-03-04-opaque-types-in-typescript.markdown

 author: Raphael Pigulla
 ---

-TypeScript already gives us a lot in terms of type safety - many types of bugs that plagues us in the days of Vanilla JavaScript are a thing of the past.
+TypeScript already gives us a lot in terms of type safety - many types of bugs that plagued us in the days of vanilla JavaScript are a thing of the past.
 But we can go even further by leveraging the type system in clever ways.

-Let's say we have some sort of controller that assigns a todo to a user, referencing both via their respective id:
+Let's say we have some sort of controller that assigns a todo to a user, referencing both via their respective numeric id:
 ```typescript
 @Post()
 public assignTodoToUser(